marybarker/ThinSincereQuivers/README.tex.md

 1. Matrix representation: for a graph $G$ with edge set $G_1$ and vertex set $G_0$, the matrix associated to $G$ is the $|G_0|\times|G_1|$ matrix $A$ with $$A_{i,j}=\begin{cases}1&\text{if edge }j\text{ contains vertex }i\\0&\text{ otherwise}\end{cases}$$ Note: for oriented graphs/quivers, we use 1 for the $i, j$ entry corresponding to the head of an edge and -1 for the tail.
 2. Edge representation: For $G$ as above, define each edge as a pair $(v_0, v_1)$ of endpoints (ordered by tail/head if it is an oriented graph), and thus we can represent $G$ as a list of all such pairs.

-There are 2 major files at the moment:
+There is 1 main files at the moment:
-* **graph\_cal.py** contains routines for generating all of the directed graphs that satisfy conditions to generate a flow polytope in dimension $d$.
+**ToricQuiver.py** contains routines for generating all of the directed graphs that satisfy conditions to generate a flow polytope in dimension $d$.
 The main routines in this file are:
+* `acyclic_quivers(d)`:
+tes all of the connected, cycle-free quivers in $d$ dimensions (up to graph isomorphism).
+This is based on the routines:
     * `Step1(d)`:
 creates all connected undirected graphs up to isomorphism for a given $d$ satisfying $|G_0|\le 2d-1$ and $|G_1|=|G_0|+d-1$ such that the valence of any vertex $v\in G_0$ is $\ge 3$.
     * `Step2(M)`: